History of Photography Timeline: From the Beginning to Now

 What is the History of Photography?

-The history of photography is all about capturing moments without paint or sketching.
+The history of photography is all about capturing moments without the need for paint or sketching.
 It began in the early 19th century when inventors experimented with light and chemicals to create images.
 But don’t imagine it was as easy as snapping a photo on your phone.
-It was a long, tricky process that needed a lot of patience.
+It was a lengthy and challenging process that required considerable patience.

 The First Photograph (1826)